DH4N453K4R4N/password-strength-checker/README.md

 ```bash
 python --version
 ```
-Then clone your repo (or download ZIP):
+Then clone the repo (or download ZIP):
 ```
 git clone https://github.com/DH4N453K4R4N/Password-Strength-Checker.git
 cd Password-Strength-Checker
 ```
 No external libraries or modules are required — the script uses Python’s built‑in re module.
+---
 ▶️ Usage

 Run the script using Python: